-• Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including: emergency contact details; correspondence address; medical details of the pupils etc.

-- During termly parents evenings - Termly newsletters to remind parents to update their data if required. - Checking the accuracy of data during contact with parents for instance, when class teachers and administration staff have telephone contact with parents - Checking attainment data in systems on a regular basis, through the use of pupil progress meetings; - Checking accuracy of staff details held on SIMS. - 4.4 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed
+- Issuing data capture forms on an annual basis to parents/carers to verify the accuracy of personal information held on the SIMS system, including emergency contact details; correspondence address; medical details of the pupils etc. - During parents' evenings / EHCP review meetings - Termly newsletters to remind parents to update their data if required. - Checking the accuracy of data during ad hoc contact with parents - Checking attainment data in systems on a regular basis - Checking accuracy of staff details against returned data sheets. - 4.4 Storage Limitation: Personal data shall be kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed